ssleptsov/ninja-keys/README.md

 ## Motivation
 A lot of applications support that pattern, user hit <kbd>⌘</kbd>+<kbd>k</kbd> (or <kbd>ctrl</kbd>+<kbd>k</kbd>) and search UI dialog appear.
-I've seen recently in Notion, Slack, Linear, Vercel and Agolia, but I'm sure there are plenty more.
+I've seen recently in Notion, Slack, Linear, Vercel and Algolia, but I'm sure there are plenty more.
 Also, there is a Apple Spotlight, Alfred and Raycast app that using this pattern too but different shortcuts.
-There are already some libraries but they are too framework spesific, like [larevel only](https://github.com/livewire-ui/spotlight) or [react only](https://github.com/timc1/kbar)
+There are already some libraries but they are too framework specific, like [Laravel only](https://github.com/livewire-ui/spotlight) or [React only](https://github.com/timc1/kbar)
 Althought, mine is not a silver bullet and if you need more framework integration, check them out too.

 I was needed an keyboard interface for navigation for static website without any frameworks.